-Policy Recommendations for recognising the carbon offsets of the IRF:
+Policy Recommendations for recognising the carbon savings of WtE & IRF:

-- Adopt a Life-cycle-Assessment-of-Emissions approach in relevant pieces of EU legislation, including the EU ETS Directive, the Renewable Energy Directive and the Delegated Act on GHG emission savings of Recycled Carbon Fuels. - Adapt the EU rules on monitoring, reporting and verification of emissions to fit the IRF specificities, especially by considering the complexities, uncertainties and high costs of the prescribed methods and frequencies of controls, all stemming from the heterogenous nature of the mixed waste. - Similarly, establish a methodology for the calculation of GHG emissions savings of fuels produced from IRF in a way that considers the particularities of mixed non-recyclable waste as a feedstock. - Push for amending the Waste Sector Protocol to recognise the avoided emissions resulting thanks to IRF processes (mainly through material and energy recovery, as well as landfill diversion), and allow for their deduction from direct and indirect emissions of the sector.
+Adopt an approach based on the Life-Cycle Assessment of Emissions in relevant pieces of EU legislation, including the EU ETS Directive, the Renewable Energy Directive and the Delegated Act on GHG emission savings of Recycled Carbon Fuels.

+Adapt the EU rules on monitoring, reporting and verification of emissions to the WtE & IRF specificities, especially by considering the complexities, uncertainties and high costs of the prescribed methods and frequencies of controls, all stemming from the heterogeneous nature of the mixed waste.

+Establish a methodology for the calculation of GHG emissions savings of fuels produced from WtE & IRF that considers the particularities of mixed non-recyclable waste as a feedstock.

+Amend the Waste Sector Protocol to allow for the recognition of the avoided emissions from WtE & IRF processes (mainly through material and energy recovery, as well as landfill diversion).

+ESWET